aks-2017/semestralne-zadanie-xbrandys-xpastierovic/testing/test2.md

 sudo mn --link tc,delay=2ms --controller=remote,ip=IP_OF_CONTROLLER,port=6653 --custom TOPOLOGY.py --topo mytopo
 ```

-Then we will start http server on h2, because we will be testing httping from host h1.
-So in mininet, we type:
+Then we will start http server on host h2, because we will be testing httping from host h1.
+In mininet, we type:

 ```
 h2 python -m SimpleHTTPServer 80